A representation of the wave function on the three-dimensional space: Primitive ontology of the wave function

-MWI has been recently criticized for not having a $3$D-space or spacetime ontology \citep{Maudlin2010CanTheWorldBeOnlyWavefunction,Norsen2017FoundationsQM}.
-A similar situation is present in the collapse theories, where the wavefunction collapses.
-Also in Bohm's version of the {\pwt}, even though there the wavefunction plays a different role.
+MWI has been recently criticized for not having a $3$D space or spacetime ontology \cite{Maudlin2010CanTheWorldBeOnlyWavefunction,Norsen2017FoundationsQM}.
+A similar situation is present in the collapse theories, where the wave function collapses.
+Also in Bohm's version of the {\pwt}, even though there the wave function plays a different role.

-An usually adopted primitive ontology of the wavefunction in such interpretations, originating with {\schrod}, is the charge or mass \emph{density ontology}.
-It consists in considering the total charge or mass density of the universal wavefunction, which is a function on the $3$D-space, as the ontology.
-This solution is used for example in collapse theories (where it is called GRWm, to be distinguished from the flash ontology called GRWf), and in MWI \citep{SEP-Vaidman2002MWI}, and it is satisfactory to some extent.
-Unfortunately, this kind of ontology misses most of the information encoded in the universal wavefunction.
-The position that the wavefunction requires more than the mass density ontology is endorsed for example in \citep{DavidAlbert1996ElementaryQuantumMetaphysics,Maudlin2007CompletenessSupervenienceOntology,Maudlin2013TheNatureOfTheQuantumState,Dewar2016LaBohume,Maudlin2019PhilosophyofPhysicsQuantumTheory}.
-In addition, in the case of GRWm, it seems to be at odds with relativistic simultaneity, for which a more relativistic invariant modification was proposed \citep{Bedingham2014MatterDensityAndRelativisticWavefunctionCollapse,Tumulka2006RelativisticGRW}.
+An usually adopted primitive ontology of the wave function in such interpretations, originating with {\schrod}, is the charge or mass \emph{density ontology}.
+It consists in considering the total charge or mass density of the universal wave function, which is a function on the $3$D space, as the ontology.
+This solution is used for example in collapse theories (where it is called GRWm, to be distinguished from the flash ontology called GRWf), and in MWI \cite{SEP-Vaidman2002MWI}, and it is satisfactory to some extent.
+Unfortunately, this kind of ontology misses most of the information encoded in the universal wave function.
+The position that the wave function requires more than the mass density ontology is endorsed for example in \cite{DavidAlbert1996ElementaryQuantumMetaphysics,Maudlin2007CompletenessSupervenienceOntology,Maudlin2013TheNatureOfTheQuantumState,Dewar2016LaBohume,Maudlin2019PhilosophyofPhysicsQuantumTheory}.
+In addition, in the case of GRWm, it seems to be at odds with relativistic simultaneity, for which a more relativistic invariant modification was proposed \cite{Bedingham2014MatterDensityAndRelativisticWavefunctionCollapse,Tumulka2006RelativisticGRW}.